Jackson Roloff Is Eight Months Old, Mom Tori Shares More Baby Milestones

-Baby Jackson Kyle Roloff just turned eight-months-old and his proud parents, led by mom Tori, took to social media to commemorate the event.
-Tori posted some outtakes and the finished product from their traditional photo shoot, which they started on Jackson’s first month.
+Baby Jackson Kyle Roloff just turned 8 months old and his proud parents, led by mom Tori, took to social media to commemorate the event.
+Tori posted some outtakes and the finished product from their traditional photo shoot, which they started when Jackson turned a month old.

 Tori also detailed some of the milestones Jackson has accomplished in the past month, which the 26-year-old reality star described as her favorite so far.